-I like serving with cheese and sourcream, chives,
+I like serving with cheese and sourcream, chives, and/or cilantro.

 This can also be an easy crockpot recipe.
 Just brown the beef and onions and dump everything (except taco seasoning) into a crockpot and cook on low for 6 hours.
 Add seasoning in when you are just about to eat.